chromium/chromium/docs/security/shepherd.md

 #### Step 1.
 Reproduce legitimate-sounding issues.

-Ideally, sheriffs should reproduce each bug before triaging, but being efficient is also important.
+Ideally, primary shepherds should reproduce each bug before triaging, but being efficient is also important.
 It's fine to delegate reproducing bugs in the following
 cases: